kpq/spring-2015/classes/scraping/index.md

 browser.close
 ```

+###Use our new knowledge.
+Answer Jacqui's question (you will probably use your excel skills).

 ###Time permitting
-Make the pivot table to answer Jacqui's question.
-Then, gather Bro and community ratings for the top-rated beers, and [do something] with this information.
+Gather Bro and community ratings for the top-rated beers, and come up with a lede based on this information.